This was originally posted in September 2011. It wasn’t a good year but had some interesting life lessons occurring throughout.

 The car left the road and over the edge, we went at considerable speed.
 Now, from a psychological perspective, what happened next was quite interesting to me.
 I was absolutely certain that this would be fatal and two thoughts occurred to me.

-“Well, at least this will be quick.”
+The first: “Well, at least this will be quick.”

-An overwhelming sense of disappointment as I thought, “But there was so much more that I had planned to do…”
+The second was an overwhelming sense of disappointment as I thought, “But there was so much more that I had planned to do…”

 This second thought was delightfully interrupted by a terrific crash and impact and a showering of broken glass as our freefall descent was rudely interrupted by a small group of trees into which the car landed, wheels down, perpendicular to the angle of the trees.
 This latter detail meant that deceleration/impact injuries were minimal and that our landing was actually not that bad at all.